cowgoat88/goetzsurveys/content/about.md

 ### Kyle Goetz, PLS 10078

-With over 7 years of surveying experience, Kyle has a proven record of delivering a high quality results for whatever job he is handling.
-From assisting with backyard remodels, to hiking up mountains and finding 100 year old monuments, to guiding construction crews building bridges, Kyle is passionate about everything surveying.
+With almost a decade of surveying experience, Kyle has a proven record of delivering a high quality results for whatever job he is handling.
+From assisting with backyard remodels, to hiking up mountains and finding 100 year old boundary monuments, to guiding construction crews building bridges, Kyle is passionate about everything surveying.

 ### Our Approach